baaron4/GW2-Elite-Insights-Parser/README.md

 The main display is where the animation happens.

-It is possible to control animation speed and jump into specific fight phases.
+It is possible to control the animation speed and jump to specific fight phases.

 The display supports two manipulations: Pan and Zoom.